fabiospampinato/watcher/readme.md

 - **Reliable**: This library aims to handle all issues that may possibly arise when dealing with the file system, including some the most popular alternatives don't handle, like EMFILE errors.
 - **Rename detection**: This library can optionally detect when files and directories are renamed, which allows you to provide a better experience to your users in some cases.
-- **Performant**: Native recursive watching is used when available (macOS and Windows), and it's efficiently manually performed otherwise.
+- **Performant**: Native recursive watching is used when available (macOS and Windows and additionally Linux on Node v20.13+/v22.1+), and it's efficiently manually performed otherwise.
 - **No native dependencies**: Native dependencies can be painful to work with, this library uses 0 of them.
 - **No bloat**: Many alternative watchers ship with potentially useless and expensive features, like support for globbing, this library aims to be much leaner while still exposing the right abstractions that allow you to use globbing if you want to.
 - **TypeScript-ready**: This library is written in TypeScript, so types aren't an afterthought but come with the library.